 Hawaii CPA requirements

-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
+Are you ready to earn your CPA license in Hawaii?
+Your first step should always be to check the Hawaii CPA requirements to take the CPA Exam and earn CPA licensure, because the Hawaii Board of Accountancy will ultimately license you.
+This page serves as a resource for CPA requirements in Hawaii and is current as of June 2021.
 Always consult with your state or jurisdiction's board of accountancy for the most current information.

-Minimum education requirements
+Minimum education requirements in Hawaii

 - 24 semester hours of upper-level accounting or auditing courses